Man’s mind, once stretched by a new idea, never regains its original dimensions. – Oliver Wendell Holmes

 As we go about our daily lives, our creativity comes to the forefront to assist us with overcoming the problems and challenges that bring excitement and new experiences into our reality.
 Every time we successfully break through these obstacles we grow and expand our awareness about ourselves, others, circumstances and the world around us.

-Within this section we will delve into the dramatic influence that our creative capacity has on our quality of life and daily undertakings.
-We will look at evolution of creativity and how it grows and develops through childhood and eventually begins to decline as we grow older and supposedly wiser.
+Within this section, we will delve into the dramatic influence that our creative capacity has on our quality of life and daily undertakings.
+We will look at the evolution of creativity and how it grows and develops through childhood and eventually begins to decline as we grow older and supposedly wiser.
 Finally, we will touch upon the concept of creative inspiration, and pinpoint some methods that will help you to identify your bursts of creativity.

 Our Creative Capacity has a Wide Circle of Influence